ReubsWRW/reubenwang.github.io/ElectricBoat/ElectricBoat.md

 ### Final Boat Design (CAD)

 The image below shows the final CAD model of our electric boat rendered in SolidWorks.
-The design of the boat was inspired by the *X-wing fighter* from *Star Wars*, which landed our boat the name *CougarX*.
+The boat design was inspired by the *X-wing fighter* from *Star Wars*, which landed it the name *CougarX*.

 <img align="left" src="CougarX_CAD.JPG" width="600">
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>